Nördlingen: Early modern period

 The fortress walls of Nördlingen are well preserved.

 In 1529, the city was part of the Protestation at Speyer, which sought to allow the unimpeded spread of the Protestant Reformation.
 In 1555, the Reformation in Nördlingen was finally completed.
 In 1579, Mayor Peter Seng (1512–1589) signed the Lutheran Formula of Concord.

 The witch trials in the early modern period in Nördlingen have been well documented.
 Between 1589 and 1598, 34 women and one man were burned at the stake for the crime of witchcraft, and one co-defendant midwife, Barbara Lierheimer, died while in custody.
 The trials of Maria Holl and Rebecca Lemp became especially well-known.
 In 1589, Pastor Wilhelm Friedrich Lutz delivered sermons against the radical witch persecution of Nördlingen City Council, prior to the Council's execution of the first alleged witches in May 1590.
 One of the three women executed in that year was a carter's daughter, Ursula Haider, who was arrested on 8 November 1589 and burned on 15 May 1590.
 The trial of Ursula Haider was by described by Ulrike Haß in her book Teufelstanz.

 It is often said that in 1604 a shortened and simplified version of William Shakespeare's Romeo and Juliet was performed in Nördlingen and that this was one of the first performances of any Shakespearean play outside England.
 In fact, the players applied to perform but were denied by the local authorities and were compensated for their efforts.

 Nördlingen served as the site of two historic battles, and marked a turning point in the Thirty Years' War.
 In the first Battle of Nördlingen in 1634, the Swedish Protestant forces were decisively defeated for the first time by the imperial Habsburg troops.
 The city was compelled to open its gates to the victors, but was not plundered by the victorious troops after high reparations payments.
 However, during and after the siege, the city lost more than half of its population due to hunger and illness.
 This was exacerbated by the second Battle of Nördlingen in 1645, and it would not be until 1939 that Nördlingen regained the population it had in 1618.
 In the early 18th century, during the War of the Spanish Succession, the city was further affected by the impact of nearby battles of Höchstädt.
-The wars forced trade to shift to the seaports, and as a result, Nördlingen lost its importance as a trading center.
+The wars forced trade to shift to the seaports, and as a result, Nördlingen lost its importance as a trading centre.
 In part due to this forced economic standstill, Nördlingen's medieval cityscape remained well preserved.

 As a result of the German mediatization, in 1803 Nördlingen lost its status as an imperial city and became part of the Electorate of Bavaria, which had occupied the city in September 1802 in anticipation of the decree.
-On January 1, 1806, Bavaria's Elector declared himself king, officially changing the Electorate of Bavaria into the Kingdom of Bavaria, which seceded from the Holy Roman Empire the following August.
+On 1 January 1806, Bavaria's Elector declared himself king, officially changing the Electorate of Bavaria into the Kingdom of Bavaria, which seceded from the Holy Roman Empire the following August.